tiagomota79/javascript-project/README.md

 - move
   - Player can move in the 4 directions specified
   - Player cannot move past walls
-  - When player moves, the entity that was there (e.g.) grass shows up again
+  - When player moves, the entity that was there (e.g. grass) shows up again
   - If player encounters an entity (monster, item, tradesman, dungeon) a message appears to print which entity was encountered (e.g. 'Found the tradesman!')
 - Player can pickup an item
-  - When an item is picked up, a grass entity can be created to take its place
+  - When an item is picked up, a grass entity replaces it
+- Player can win the game
+  - Move to unlocked dungeon with princess triggers printSectionTitle with 'GAME OVER' message

+Game battle feature

 - Player can fight monsters
   - Encountering a monster triggers 2 setInterval
     - Player attack: setInterval using the speed property of the player as the interval time, damages the enemy by the value of the player's attack property